Difference between static RAM and dynamic RAM, Which is better?

-RAM (Random Access Memory) is a kind of memory which requires constant power to retain the data in it, once the power supply is disrupted the data will be lost, that’s why it is known as volatile memory.
-There are two types of Random Access Memory ( RAM) static RAM and dynamic RAM and each has its own advantages and disadvantages compared to the other.
-Here the complete guide what is Difference between static RAM and dynamic RAM, Which one is better SRAM or DRAM and Why DRAM Needed to be refreshed thousands of time?
+RAM (Random Access Memory) is a kind of memory that requires constant power to retain the data in it, once the power supply is disrupted, the data will be lost, that’s why it is known as volatile memory.
+There are two types of Random Access Memory ( RAM), static RAM and dynamic RAM and each has its own advantages and disadvantages compared to the other.
+Here the complete guide, what is the Difference between static RAM and dynamic RAM?
+Which one is better SRAM or DRAM and Why DRAM Needed to be refreshed thousands of times?

 Post Contents :-